 Greenwashing is not only bad for the environment or ourselves, but also for the companies that practice it.
 At the end of the day, greenwashing damages a company’s image.
-If they appear dishonest to their public, their profits may decay.
+If they appear dishonest to the public, their profits may decay.
 Not worthy.

 Is greenwashing illegal?

 In addition to being unethical, greenwashing is illegal.
 Well… Technically.